GoogleChrome/web.dev/src/site/content/en/blog/iframe-lazy-loading/index.md

 ### Conclusion

-Baking in native support for lazy-loading iframes can make it significantly easier for you to improve the performance of your web pages.
+Baking in native support for lazy-loading iframes makes it significantly easier for you to improve the performance of your web pages.
 If you have any feedback on native iframe lazy-loading, please feel free to submit an issue to the [Chromium Bug